 Whenever you have some extra time, try to make the most of it.
 For example, you will wait in a queue, ride in an Uber, wait for a friend to show up, take the subway or run on a treadmill.
 Even though the time spent on these might only last a few minutes, you can still make the best use of them.

 You can listen to a podcast, make the pending calls, check emails or anything else you deem necessary.
 You can even read a book by installing the Kindle app on your phone.

 Spending time while you’re waiting frees up time later in the day.

 Time management is more of a mindset and lifestyle than a process to follow.
 Until you understand that, none of the time management tips you know will work.

-When you practice making the best of your time as a habit, all these time saving hacks seem like second nature.
+You must practice making the best of your time as a habit whether you’re at home or at work.
+Slowly, all these time saving hacks will seem like second nature.
 You won’t even need to remind yourself to do it.

 Freeing up time helps you spend more time with your loved ones and work on things that matter to you.
 Do not let others take control of your time.

 You are your own master.
 You control your own time.
 Only you!

 Maxim Dsouza has spent over a decade experimenting and finding various time management techniques to improve his productivity.
 He strongly understands the fact that time is a limited commodity and tries to make every second count.
 He has extensive experience in leadership in startups, small businesses, and large corporations.

 He has helped people of different professions and age groups gain clarity on their goals, improve focus, revise their time management skills and develop an awareness of their psychological cognitive biases.